 Genesis starts with an existing Earth, which had become 'void' (more nuanced translation = 'wasteland', Gen 1:2, Strong's H8415, tôhû, from an unused root meaning to lie waste; a desolation (of surface), that is, desert; figuratively a worthless thing; adverbially in vain: - confusion, empty place, without form, nothing, (thing of) nought, vain, vanity, waste, wilderness).

 This earth is now covered by the first worldwide flood (before Noah's flood which is technically the second-, and as promised the last flood) and the Holy Spirit is hovering over the deep waters, before God speaks anything into being in Gen 1:3.
-Neither the creation of those deep waters nor of the earth's mantle is found anywhere in the first chapters of Genesis and we should abstain from injecting something such fundamental into the biblical account.
+Neither the creation of those deep waters nor of the earth's mantle is found anywhere in the first chapters of Genesis and we should abstain from injecting something so fundamental into the biblical account.

 But we have no information about the time God created the planet Earth itself.
 Nor is this relevant for the history of humanity.
 God might give us one day in eternity a history lesson and tell us what He staged before He furnished the world we know today.
 Until then we need to suppress the tendency to omniscience and simply believe the Word.